codemaze-fun/.github/profile/README.md

 ## About

-CodeMaze, is a non-profit programming educational community that helps young coders to bootstrap and lubricate them coding skills with modern methodology and best practices.
+CodeMaze, is a non-profit programming educational community that helps young coders to bootstrap and lubricate their coding skills with industrial best practices.

 ## Services